ga-wdi-boston/wdi_1_ruby_lab_string_analysis/README.md

 ### word_frequencies

 Returns a hash of the unique words and their frequencies present in the string.
+We haven't used hashes much yet, so this will be tricky

 ## Assignment

-Create these four methods on the `String` class.
+Fork and clone this assignment.
+When you're finished, make a pull request.

+Four empty methods have been created for you in `lib/string_analysis.rb`.
+These are *instance methods* and allow us to call the methods directly on an instance of a string, just like `'foo'.reverse` we can call `'foo'.word_count`

+You should edit the `lib/string_analysis.rb` file to make the tests pass.
 Run `rspec spec` to ensure that your methods properly return results.
-Fork/Clone and Pull Request when you're finished with the assignment.

-You should edit the `lib/string_analysis.rb` file to make the tests pass.

-If you should encounter bugs, use Github Issues to file a bug report, and then I can fix the bug.

-You'll now be able to call "foo bar".word_frequencies with these.
-On Friday, we'll see about how we can make our own Gem that will use these and other methods that we create.